awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 ```

 ### -XRef
-Accepts either a video URL, a channel URL, or a channel/user name.
+Specifies where you want to perform the cross-reference lookup.
+Accepts either a Twitch channel/user (as a URL or just the name) or a Twitch video (as a URL or shorthand "v/...").

 ```yaml
 Type: String